Higher Ed IT Strategist · AI Governance Leader · Senior Director, Yale College

 Let's talk about what's next.

 I'm always open to a good conversation.
-Here are three reasons people typically reach out.
+Here are a few reasons people typically reach out.

 Invite Me to Speak

-Conferences, panels, workshops, and institutional events on AI, digital strategy, and higher ed IT leadership.
+Conferences, panels, workshops, and institutional events on AI governance, digital strategy, and higher ed IT leadership.

 Explore a Collaboration

-Research partnerships, institutional projects, or shared work on AI adoption, governance, or student-centered technology.
+Research partnerships, institutional projects, or shared work on AI adoption, governance, or student-centered technology in higher education.

 Connect About Leadership

-Conversations about IT leadership in higher ed, the practitioner-scholar path, or what's coming next in AI and governance.
+Conversations about IT leadership in higher ed, the practitioner-scholar path, or what decentralized institutions are learning about AI governance.